impress/impress.js/DOCUMENTATION.md

 ### impress().prev()

-Navigates to the previous step of the presentation.
+Navigates to the previous step of the presentation using the `goto()` function.

 **Example:**